 Can a baseball stop a bullet?

-This video from Guns Blazing Ranch demonstrates a ballistics test to determine if a standard baseball can stop a .22 LR round.
-The experiment uses a Standard Manufacturing G4S rifle and an Official League baseball.
-The results show the baseball's dense core effectively stopped or deflected the .22 LR projectile.
+This video from Guns Blazing Ranch explores whether a baseball can stop a bullet, specifically a .22 LR round.
+The demonstration uses a Standard Manufacturing G4S rifle and an Official League baseball.
+The results suggest that the dense core of the baseball can indeed stop or deflect a .22 LR projectile, offering a unique insight into projectile resistance.
+The content is presented in an experimental and demonstration-focused tone by a firearms enthusiast.

 Quick Summary